 Low trust in the government and its institutions, coupled with polarization and identity politics, has made it harder for the government to combat disinformation, as the government does not enjoy high trust from the governed.

 This condition is suitable for terrorist groups to spread their hate-filled disinformation against the government as part of their radicalization efforts.
-Once radicalized, individuals find it difficult to change their minds, even when presented with facts and logic by the government.
+On

 Lee McIntyre, in his book On Disinformation, argues that many disinformation believers or deniers – those who deny facts even when shown clear evidence – are driven by values and identity, not just facts.
 Their beliefs are part of who they are, so presenting them with counterfactuals may be perceived as an attack on their identity.